jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Syndra Tallbloom.md

 ## Romantic Relationship

-**Secret Romance with [[Shayee Cloudbrow|Shayee]]:** Their relationship represents one of the hidden social dynamics in [[Cerbereburn|Cerbereburn]] that complicate the investigation.
+**Secret Romance with [[Shayee Cloudbrow|Shayee]]:** Their relationship represents one of the hidden social dynamics in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] that complicate the investigation.
 The need for secrecy creates additional layers of protection and concealment that investigators must navigate.

 ## Current Status